USDA-ARS-GBRU/itsxpress/README.rst

 Installing ITSxpress for use as a QIIME2 Plugin
 ----------------------------------------------------

-To install ITSxpress as a plugin for QIIME 2 first install QIIME 2 as a separate Conda/Mamba environemnt using thier instructions https://docs.qiime2.org/2024.5/install/ then add ITSxress to the QIIME 2 Conda environment.
-The examples below are for QIIME2 2 version 2024.2 an so please update the commands if you want a newer release.
+To install ITSxpress as a plugin for QIIME 2, first install QIIME 2 Amplicon Distribution as a separate Conda/Mamba environemnt using their instructions https://docs.qiime2.org/2024.10/install/native then add ITSxpress to the QIIME 2 Conda environment.
+The examples below are for QIIME2 version 2024.10 an so please update the commands if you want a newer release.

 For Linux:

 .. code-block:: bash

-    conda env create -n qiime2-amplicon-2024.5 --file https://data.qiime2.org/distro/amplicon/qiime2-amplicon-2024.5-py39-linux-conda.yml conda activate qiime2-amplicon-2024.5
+    conda env create -n qiime2-amplicon-2024.10 --file https://data.qiime2.org/distro/amplicon/qiime2-amplicon-2024.10-py310-linux-conda.yml conda activate qiime2-amplicon-2024.10
     conda install -c bioconda -c conda-forge ITSxpress qiime dev refresh-cache